Calvary Facebook Page

 Irish People Problems

-It’s probably unfair that John Michael McDonagh will constantly be compared to his fellow filmmaker brother, Martin McDonagh, but hey, they’re Irish brothers who both make films.
-Pretending we’re not going to constantly compare them would just be ridiculous.
+It’s probably unfair that John Michael McDonagh will constantly be compared to his fellow filmmaker brother, Martin McDonagh, but I’m going to do it anyway because to pretend not to would just be ridiculous.
 Now then: I tend to think of John Michael as the brother who wants to tell you a story, and of Martin as the brother who wants to whine about you wanting him to tell you a story.
-I base this solely on a comparison of their last movies, John Michael’s cuss-mouthed crowd pleaser The Guard, vs. Martin’s meta, mostly pointless riff on crowd pleasers, Seven Psychopaths.
-(A comparison which is thoroughly unfair to Martin, whose In Bruges is probably the best of the three).
+I base this solely on a comparison of their last movies, John Michael’s cuss-mouthed crowd pleaser The Guard, vs. Martin’s mostly pointless riff on crowd pleasers, Seven Psychopaths.
+(A comparison that’s thoroughly unfair to Martin, whose In Bruges is probably the best of the three).

 Brendan Gleeson plays a put upon priest in a small Irish town.
-A town I initially thought was called Calvary, like the title, because I never went to catechism when I was younger to learn that it’s the spot where Jesus was crucified (I knew it as “Golgotha”).
+A town I initially thought was called Calvary, like the title, because I never went to catechism when I was younger to learn that it’s the spot where Jesus was crucified (okay, so what’s “Golgotha?”).
 Nope, I guess it’s some kind of Jesus metaphor, and thank goodness, one can never have too many of those.
 Gleeson’s priest is the kind of guy who’s quick with a joke, and the type of stand-up personality who’ll try to track down the culprit when a promiscuous young parishioner shows up to church with a black eye one day to try to set things right.
 In short, a good man.
 One morning he gets a confessor telling him that in one week, he’s going to be murdered.
 The caller explains that he was raped by priest as a boy and he wants revenge.
-Why not go after the actual priest who did the raping instead of Gleeson, a sensitive widower who joined the priest hood after his wife died?
+Why not go after the actual priest who did the raping instead of Gleeson, a sensitive widower who joined the priesthood after his wife died?
 Because, the caller says, there’s no point in killing a bad priest.
 But killing a good one, now that’d be a shock.

 The phone call is basically the entire movie, laying out the beginning, the end, and everything in between.
 While it’s something of a provocative premise, it’s not really a story.
 “The good priest!
 That’s so rare to see these days,” a British critic tells me after the movie.
 Sure, but like un-witty gay friend or the unklutzy rom-com heroine, writing one character against type doesn’t make a movie, does it?
 “Everyone knows most movie priests are pricks.
 What our movie presupposes is, maybe this one isn’t?”

 It feels like McDonagh wants us all to feel bad, but I’m not sure why.
 Because Catholicism?
 Because Capitalism?
 Because the world is an unfair, shitty place?
 So what?
 Isn’t the goal of art to transcend the oppressive bubble of our disappointing reality?
 Or at least tell us something about it that we don’t already know?
 There just isn’t much of an arc.
 The townspeople take out their issues on the poor old priest, who just has to man up and take it on the chin (because Jesus, I suppose).
 Over and over again.
-It’s so very Irish in its fetishized suffering, like maybe McDonagh wants us all to have a drink and a cry and sing a song about how much the world sucks.
+It’s all fetishized suffering, like maybe McDonagh wants us all to have a drink and a cry and sing a song about how much the world sucks.
 I don’t know, I’m trying to give McDonagh the benefit of the doubt here, because his scenes are wittily written and enjoyably staged even when he isn’t saying much.
 For me it felt like a lot of symbolism without much story.
-I don’t have conflicted issues with a strict Catholic upbringing (other than the issues I had with my high school girlfriend’s strict Catholic upbringing, specifically that it prevented her from sleeping with me) that might help me better appreciate watching a good priest have to atone for the sins of his forebears in an increasingly atheist world.
+I don’t have conflicted issues with a strict Catholic upbringing (other than the issues I had with my high school girlfriend’s strict Catholic upbringing) that might help me better appreciate watching a good priest have to atone for the sins of his forebears in an increasingly atheist world.
 Is that cathartic for the lapsed Catholics?
 I get the sense that it might be, but for me it felt like a series of insidery asides about chants I never learned the words to.

 I don’t mind a bleak movie or a depressing movie, but I can’t get down with romanticized melancholy for its own sake.
 Like Place Beyond the Pines before it, Calvary settles hard into a film about inevitability in its third act.
 And I have a hard time finding insight in a closed circle of inevitability.
 If everything the characters do is inevitable, why did we even bother?
 If the writer is the God of his movie universe, he’s got to give his characters free will at some point just to keep things interesting.